 Communication is Key

 The importance of communication is not surprising when you consider the staggering amount of time people spend communicating on the job.
 The need for communication skills is important in virtually every career.
-The most successful midwifery businesses are run by midwives that have taken courses such as business writing, leading, persuading, selling ideas, negotiating, interviewing, conducting meetings, resolving conflicts and working with cultural diversity.
-It is just as important for your staff to be trained about communication as you to improve success, profits, and fulfilling your midwifery business mission statement.
+The most successful midwifery businesses are run by midwives who have taken courses such as business writing, leading, persuading, selling ideas, negotiating, interviewing, conducting meetings, resolving conflicts, and working with cultural diversity.
+It is just as important for your staff to be trained in communication as you to improve success and profits, and fulfilling your midwifery business mission statement.

 If you learn as a midwife to write well, speak well, listen well, and recognize the appropriate way to communicate in various business settings, you’ll gain a major advantage compared to other midwifery businesses you are competing against.
-Take the time to listen to staff and clients, learn the tools for crucial conversations, and be open minded when challenges or confrontation arises.
-These valuable communication skills will help you long term in running a successful midwifery business.
-Moreover, your communication is a key role in efforts to improve efficiency, quality, responsiveness, & innovation.
+Take the time to listen to staff and clients, learn the tools for crucial conversations, and be open-minded when challenges or confrontation arises.
+These valuable communication skills will help you long-term in running a successful midwifery business.
+Moreover, your communication plays a key role in efforts to improve efficiency, quality, responsiveness, & innovation.

-Communication as a midwife doesn’t just have to do with business running.
 Everyone needs effective communication tools and skills.
-In our personal life, having conversations with partner, children, family, and friends needs good communication skills.
-When we want to clearly discuss our goals, opinions, and feelings, it is vital to know how to be respectful and create a win-win situations.
-Most safety, staff confrontations, divorces, or frustrations with life come from break downs in communication.
-When we misinterpret someone’s intentions, words, or the context of a statement, that is when tension, mistakes, and friction arises.
+In our personal life, having conversations with partners, children, family, and friends needs good communication skills.
+When we want to clearly discuss our goals, opinions, and feelings, it is vital to know how to be respectful and create a win-win situation.
+Most safety, staff confrontations, divorces, or frustrations with life come from breakdowns in communication.
+When we misinterpret someone’s intentions, words, or the context of a statement, that is when tension, mistakes, and friction arise.